FAQ

 Formulas are repeatable recipes for specific goals.
 Run --formula security-audit to focus on vulnerabilities, --formula test-coverage for tests, or --deep for principal-engineer-level architectural review.
 You can also write your own.

-BlockSpool's plugin is modeled after Anthropic's own Ralph Loop plugin — both use the same Stop hook mechanism to maintain a continuous session inside Claude Code.
+PromptWheel's plugin is modeled after Anthropic's own Ralph Loop plugin — both use the same Stop hook mechanism to maintain a continuous session inside Claude Code.
 The only addition is an MCP server (following the same npx pattern as the official Firebase and Playwright plugins) for state management.
-All code execution happens through the official Claude Code CLI with your own credentials — BlockSpool never stores, proxies, or shares API keys.
+All code execution happens through the official Claude Code CLI with your own credentials — PromptWheel never stores, proxies, or shares API keys.
 The plugin path uses your Claude Code subscription directly; the CLI path requires your own API key.

-BlockSpool automatically loads your CLAUDE.md (for Claude runs) or AGENTS.md (for Codex runs) and injects it into every scout and execution prompt.
+PromptWheel automatically loads your CLAUDE.md (for Claude runs) or AGENTS.md (for Codex runs) and injects it into every scout and execution prompt.
 If neither file exists, it generates a baseline from your package.json.
 During long runs it re-reads the file periodically, so you can update conventions mid-run.
 You can also point it at a custom file or disable it entirely via config.

-BlockSpool works with any codebase that Claude Code supports—JavaScript, TypeScript, Python, Go, Rust, and more.
+PromptWheel works with any codebase that Claude Code supports—JavaScript, TypeScript, Python, Go, Rust, and more.
 It creates PRs on GitHub, so you need a GitHub remote.